russelljjarvis/ScienceAccessibility/README.md

 # Why is the Scraping Code So Complex?

 A lot of complexity in the code base comes from the need to masquerade as a non bot web surfer.
 An example of a TCP/IP dialogue might read like this:
 Search Engine: 'who are you?' code: 'I am an honest human centric browser, and certainly note a robot surfing in the nude'.
 Search Engine: 'good, here are some pages'.
 Time elapses and the truth is revealed just like in 'the Emperors New Clothes'.
-Time elapses and reality is exposed just like in 'the Emperors New Clothes'.

 Excepting for the scraping the wikipedia (which has bot friendly policies), it's a bad idea to surf raw ie to only use: `urllib`, or `requests`, as these resource grabbers are sure fire bot give aways.
 `Selenium`, `Google Scrape` (uses Selenium), and `delver Crawler`, are the surfing clothes people use; they work together to prolong a period feigned humanhood.
 The downloading of pdf's as opposed to html usually is fine without a fake humancentric browser (that acts like it is storing cookies), but this does not seem to cause any problems.